kungfuwushu/frontend/.github/ISSUE_TEMPLATE/Regression.md

 ---
 name: 💥 Regression
-about: Quelque chose fonctionnait mais ne fonctionne plus 😳
+about: Something was working before and it's broken now 😳
 ---
 <!-- Help us manage issues by specifying the following information. -->